NOW HIRING MULTIPLE POSITIONS! Read More

 Generator batteries often fail because they sit idle for long periods.
 Florida’s warm, humid climate can accelerate battery deterioration, especially if the generator isn’t run regularly.
 When the power goes out, a generator with a weak or dead battery won’t start, leaving you without backup power.

 To avoid this, we can inspect and test your generator’s battery as part of regular maintenance.
 Many experts recommend replacing generator batteries every two to three years, even if they appear functional, to avoid surprises during a power outage.
+Learn more about how to identify generator issues that can affect performance.

-4. Clogged Air Filters
+4. How Clogged Air Filters Reduce Generator Performance

 Dirty air filters are another common culprit in generator failure.
 In our humid, often dusty environment, filters get clogged more quickly than in drier climates.
 When air filters are clogged, your generator may struggle to pull in enough air to run efficiently, leading to decreased performance or even shutdown.